 Even though Hogsmeade is almost a full decade old, it took everyone involved with the Potter franchise quite some time to agree to apply the beloved property to more traditional theme-park ends.

 What kind of traditional items, exactly, are we talking about?
 First up is celebrating the holidays, something which Rowling in particular wasn’t originally too keen on letting happen within the confines of her wizarding locations around the world.
-This started to change just last year over at Universal Studios Japan, where the second Hogsmeade bowed just one week after Diagon Alley did here in Florida – beginning in September, a special Halloween party was held which saw Death Eaters prowl the streets of Hogsmeade Village during the night (we’ll explore this a little more in-depth in just a moment) and trick-or-treating for the kids during the day.
+This started to change in 2016 over at Universal Studios Japan, where the second Hogsmeade bowed just one week after Diagon Alley did here in Florida in 2014 – beginning in September, a special Halloween party was held which saw Death Eaters prowl the streets of Hogsmeade Village during the night (we’ll explore this a little more in-depth in just a moment) and trick-or-treating for the kids during the day.
 In November, it was replaced with Christmas festivities that included a giant interactive Christmas tree and special food offerings.

 It may not have been much, but it was a good start – one that would pave the way for even more expansive offerings just a little further down the road.

 This one’s so cool – and so exclusive to Asia – it deserves a little more elaboration.

 The highlight of Osaka’s Halloween party, which was held from September 14 to November 6, 2016, was the Death Eater Attack show (although that “Hallowe’en Dessert Feast” sounds like it might have come in second place).
 The production went a little something like this: actors decked out as Voldemort’s followers (“purveyors of Dark magic” is how Universal Japan described them) snuck into Hogsmeade Village to silently menace the crowd, occasionally triggering spell effects as they prowled the quaint streets (both Osaka and Hollywood feature some exclusive interactive wand experiences, which are used to great effect for these special events).